RubinaOfficial/Linkedin-Scraper/readme.md

 - Add support for scrolling and dynamic loading
 - Extract job titles and profile URLs
 - Export to Excel format

----
-Feel free to modify and extend this project based on your specific requirements.